 “Hey, how is it going in Minneapolis?” she asks.

-“Diana!
+“Diana.
 It’s fine, just watching some Sex and the City.
 I broke up with Muhammad.
 Probably for the better,” I say.

 “Sorry to hear that.
 I didn’t think it’d last anyway,” she says and laughs.
 I don’t.